lsellens/pico-serprog/readme.md

 Further improved by kukrimate ![here](https://github.com/kukrimate/pico-serprog).
 And me (Riku\_V) here.

-Pre-compiled binaries binaries can be downloaded from the
+Pre-compiled binaries can be downloaded from the
 ![Libreboot project](https://libreboot.org/download.html#https).

 For a guide on how to flash a chip see